Bylaws of the Indiana Karst Conservancy, INC.

 ARTICLE VI: ELECTIONS

-All Director vacancies will be filled on a single ballot with those individuals receiving the most votes being seated, up to the number of Board vacancies.
-Director candidates receiving the most votes will be assigned, in order, to those open positions that have the longest terms.
+For the Officer positions, those candidates receiving the most votes for the respective positions will be elected.
+For the Directors positions, candidates receiving the most votes will be assigned, in order, to those open positions that have the longest terms.

 6.1 Election Tie

-In the election of an Officer, when first-place candidates tie, a second vote shall be taken; however, only those candidates who tied on the initial ballot will be eligible to receive votes on the second ballot.
+In the election of an Officer, when first-place candidates tie, a second vote shall be taken; however, only those candidates who tied on the previous ballot will be eligible to receive votes on a subsequent ballot.

 ARTICLE VII: REPLACEMENT OF EXECUTIVE BOARD MEMBERS